 Hopscotch's block-based coding approach is similar to MIT's programming tool Scratch.
 If your students are past Scratch Jr. users or aspiring Scratch users, check out the Hopscotch website for information on helping kids transition to using those other tools.Continue reading Show less

-Students create games and animations with Hopscotch by dragging and dropping commands and instructions into a script.
-Kids choose characters -- colorful monsters or animals -- and customize commands to make the characters move where they want or do what they want.
-They drag each command into place in the script and customize as they choose.
-Kids are empowered to determine specifics -- like how far their character moves, the color and size of trail it leaves, creating a line or shape, changing its size and costume, etc. They can easily experiment with what different commands do and revise their script as needed.
-Kids then hit Play to run their script, and they can share it with others via email.
+Hopscotch-Programming for Kids is a drag-and-drop coding app that enables kids to create and share their own programs.
+Kids choose characters -- including colorful monsters and animals -- and customize commands to make the characters move where they want or do what they want.
+Kids are empowered to determine specifics -- like how far their character moves, the color and size of trail it leaves, creating a line or shape, changing its size and costume, and more.
+They can easily experiment with what different commands do and revise their script as needed.

-Kids can learn the fundamentals of computer programming on a mobile device with Hopscotch HD.
-Using visual blocks that represent programming concepts, students create their program -- whatever they want: games, animations, fun messages, etc. Kids are exposed to the ideas they'll use programming with more sophisticated languages without worrying about the minute details just yet.
-Students work with loops, variables, and conditional statements without having to learn the lingo.
-They'll think like programmers -- from coming up with their own idea to implementing it and troubleshooting it.
+Hopscotch-Programming for Kids is a great way to introduce kids to coding and computational thinking.
+Using visual blocks that represent programming concepts, students create their program, including elements like games, animations, and fun messages.
+Kids are exposed to the fundamental concepts of computer programming without worrying about the minute details of more sophisticated programming languages just yet.
+They'll think like programmers, from coming up with their own idea to implementing it and troubleshooting it.

 While it's a good starting point for learning about computer programming, kids may get frustrated with the limits of the app and their abilities.
 This tool won't help them create the next Minecraft, so you may want to set realistic expectations and show some examples of what kids can do.
 Overall, this app is a great choice for introducing iPad and iPhone users to the world of coding, and it works best with thoughtful guidance and scaffolding from teachers.